The Texas Gun Club

 The battalion commander let out a long sigh.
 “Well, that’s it then.
 It’s just us.”

 “Yes sir.
 It’s just us.”
-The words were chilling in their implications but the lieutenant didn’t care.
+The words were chilling, but the lieutenant didn’t care.
 He needed to get back to his company.

-He walked to the edge of the crest and looked down on the battlefield.
-He’d been gone from the Salerno plain for days and although the war had by no means passed him by, this was different, less personal, than the killing he’d seen.
+He walked to the edge of the crest and looked down.
+He’d been gone from the Salerno plain for days, and although the war had by no means passed him by, this was different—less personal—than the killing he’d seen.
 The killing he’d done.
-There was enough of a breeze off the water to push the haze around so that he could catch glimpses of the battle below.
-The battlefield looked no better from this side of the mountain.
+There was enough of a breeze off the water to push the haze around, granting brief glimpses of the battle below.
+It looked no better from this side of the mountain.

-A burst of fire erupted from several hundred yards below where the mountain sloped to a ribbon of flat land between the base and a small creek.
+A burst of fire erupted several hundred yards below where the mountain sloped to a ribbon of flat land that lay between the base and a small creek.
 Beyond the water lay a farmer’s pasture where water buffalo or perhaps cattle had grazed in happier times.
-On this day, the pasture had become a killing field as the battle reached its culminating point.
-A little bridge over the creek was the key to the beachhead, to the battle, the lieutenant decided.
-If the Allies hold the bridge they inexorably build up and move inland.
-If the Germans win the narrow strip of wood and iron it would make Dunkirk look like a weekend at the shore.
+On this day, the pasture had become a field of carnage as the battle reached its culmination.
+The lieutenant knew the little bridge over the creek was the key to the beachhead, to the battle.
+If the Allies hold the bridge, they inexorably build up and move inland.
+If the Germans win the narrow strip of wood and iron, it would make Dunkirk look like a weekend at the shore.

 “Sir, I was told we’ve been ordered to evacuate to the ships.
 Is that true?”
 The lieutenant had heard the rumor only yesterday and had driven through the night to return.
-It was the worst night of his life.
+It had been the worst night of his life.

 “It was a stupid order.
 Never give an order you know cain’t be obeyed.
-We ain’t goin’…” The battalion commander was interrupted by cheering.
-Through a hole in the smoke, they watched as a salvo of naval gunfire destroyed a tank and a squad of panzer grenadiers who’d been using the tank as a shield as they moved into the killing field.
+We ain’t goin’. . .”
+The battalion commander was interrupted by the sound of cheering.
+Through a hole in the smoke, they watched as a salvo of naval gunfire destroyed a tank and a squad of panzer grenadiers who’d been using the tank as a shield.

 “Sir, where’s Able?
 I need to get back to my platoon.”
 The lieutenant thought it a damn odd thing cheering the deaths of a score of men, but then thought maybe the Germans had been praying for an end as well.
 Perhaps their deaths were…what was the phrase?
 Sweet and fitting.
 Dulce et decorum est pro patria mori.
 The old lie.

-“Thank you, sir,” said the lieutenant although it wasn’t apparent why he should be grateful.
-He turned and motioned to his soldiers who grabbed weapons and packs from the jeeps before the five grim-faced men started down the path to join the remnant of their company.
+“Thank you, sir,” said the lieutenant, even though he wasn’t feeling remotely grateful.
+He turned and motioned to his soldiers, who grabbed weapons and packs before starting grim-faced down the path to join the remnant of their company.